H.E. Nigel Dakin

 Premier Charles Washington Misick was sworn in as Premier on 20 February 2021.
 He previously served as Chief Minister (now titled Premier) from 1991 to 1995.

-The Turks and Caicos is not a sovereign country, yet is an overseas territory of the United Kingdom (a colony).
+The Turks and Caicos is not a sovereign country, yet is an overseas territory of the United Kingdom.
+Despite commonly being referred to as a 'colony' of the United Kingdom, the Turks and Caicos is not.
+The country is self-governed internally by a locally elected government, and British citizens are not able to move freely to the islands, and are largely treated as any other foreign national with regard to immigration law.
 Our status as a British Overseas Territory means that we don’t have a seat in the United Nations, our own Olympic team, or the ability to issue our own passports.
 Defense and external affairs are the responsibility of the United Kingdom Government.

 The Turks and Caicos Islands is a British Overseas Territory, and its system of government would be classed as a constitutional monarchy.